MOUTOHORā (WHALE ISLAND)

 For the past 50 years, conservationists have been working hard to create a pest-free sanctuary on Moutohorā to help our native plants, birds and other wildlife thrive.
 In doing so, they’ve created a safe home for kiwi birds, grey-faced petrels, saddlebacks, tuatara, blue penguins and New Zealand fur seals.

-Because of the island’s precious conservation status, only two tourism operators have permission to visit here and their tours are limited to a small number of people.
+Because of the island’s precious conservation status, only three tourism operators have permission to visit here and their tours are limited to a small number of people.

 Enjoy a 15-minute boat ride out to the island and a full commentary about the island’s history, fauna and flora.
 You’ll need sturdy footwear as your tour often includes a walk to the island’s saddle where you can see out across the Pacific Ocean to Whakaari (White Island).